toarch7/nt-recreated-public/README.md

  * Compile SDK: 28
  * NDK: r23 or r24

-If you'd like to be able to access external storage, you need to downgrade your IDE and Runtime to these versions:
+If you'd like to be able to access external storage, downgrade your IDE and Runtime the following:
  * IDE: v2.3.7.606
  * Runtime: 2.3.7.476
-This is needed since newest GooglePlay Requirements (which are followed by default when building using newer GMS) are essentially restricting most of storage permissions
+This is needed since newest GooglePlay Requirements (which are followed by default) are essentially restricting most of the storage permissions.

 Download SDK & NDK using [AndroidStudio](https://developer.android.com/studio/)